 - Nvidia Shield

-Obviously missing from that list is web browsers, despite the fact that you can find a 4K monitor fairly affordably these days.
+Obviously missing from that list is web browsers, despite the fact that you can find a 4K monitor fairly affordable these days.
 YouTube TV tops out there at 1080p.

 It’s also worth mentioning that the 2017 model of Apple TV 4K is missing from that list, but we’re starting to see some content available on that older model in the full 3480 x 2160 resolution.

-As mentioned above, content in 4K resolution is just one third of the features that are included in the 4K Plus package.
+As mentioned above, content in 4K resolution is just one-third of the features that are included in the

 You’re limited to one device at a time for downloaded content.
 You won’t be able to watch that show on another device before first deleting the downloaded version.